hashicorp/terraform-provider-azurerm/website/docs/d/batch_pool.html.markdown

 A `network_configuration` block exports the following:

-* `subnet_id` - (Optional) The ARM resource identifier of the virtual network subnet which the compute nodes of the pool will join.
-Changing this forces a new resource to be created.
+* `subnet_id` - (Optional) The ARM resource identifier of the virtual network subnet which the compute nodes of the pool are joined too.

 * `endpoint_configuration` - (Optional) A list of inbound NAT pools that can be used to address specific ports on an individual compute node externally.
 Set as documented in the inbound_nat_pools block below.
 Changing this forces a new resource to be created.